distributed-system-analysis/sarjitsu/README.md

 1) `datasource`: Used to store timeseries data and metadata.
 A full-text search engine powered by elasticsearch

 2) `metricstore`: Postgres powered, used by the frontend (grafana in our case) to store metadata about dashboards, datasource and users.

-3) `frontend`: Powered by Grafana, a dynamic visualization frontend, which performs 2 duties:

-  - sourcing indexed data from elasticsearch
+3) `frontend`: Powered by Grafana, a dynamic visualization frontend, which performs 2 duties; sources data from elasticsearch

-  - building visualization dashboards from an API endpoint, hosted on this container

-4) `middleware`: A Python-Flask powered API that talks to backend and metricstore
+4) `middleware`: A Python-Flask powered API that talks to backend and metricstore; builds scriped dashboards

 5) `backend`: A NodeJS based web app, which runs the web interface for users to upload a SA binary file and obtain visualizations.